aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/final-project/_index.md

 - For example: Miro, Figma, Notion, Google Doc etc.
 - pdf is also acceptable

-Deadline for the document, Tuesday March 12, 23:59
+Deadline for the document, Tuesday March 12, 23:59 (I had the date wrong in MyCourses, sorry.
+It says Thursday there, so follow that.)
 Present in class on Wednesday, March 13.
 {{</hint>}}